brown9804/MicrosoftCloudEssentialsHub/0_Azure/3_AzureAI/AIFoundry/demos/2_AIFoundrySDLCStrategy/README.md

 > [!NOTE]
 > If you require additional information on Cloud and the SDLC process, please visit this [repository](https://github.com/brown9804/CloudDevOps_LPath?tab=readme-ov-file#cloud-devops---learning-path).
 It contains content not only on SDLC but also on DevOps practices.

+> [!IMPORTANT]
+> This overview provides an example of how to create an infrastructure that enables efficient and secure delivery of AI models into different solutions.
+By setting up AI Foundry with RBAC, using Azure API Management, and implementing monitoring and analytics, you can ensure your AI models are accessible, manageable, and perform well across different environments.
+Please ensure to adjust the infrastructure, networking, and other configurations as required. <br/>
+> 1. **Set Up Resource Group and AI Foundry Hub**: Create a centralized hub for managing your AI resources. <br/>
+> 2. **Create Projects for Different Environments**: Organize your AI models into development, testing, and production projects. <br/>
+> 3. **Implement RBAC**: Assign roles to users based on their profile to manage access and permissions. <br/>
+> 4. **Expose Models as APIs**: Use Azure API Management to make your AI models accessible via APIs. <br/>
+> 5. **Provide Documentation and Support**: Ensure users have the necessary resources and support to integrate the APIs. <br/>
+> 6. **Implement Monitoring and Analytics**: Track the performance and usage of your AI models to ensure they meet your needs.

 ## Wiki

 <details>